lotabout/zlex/Process.md

 - [X] Memory Management of accept strings.

 Next, we should integrate the NFA states to replace the parser stubs.
-- [ ] replace stubs with real NFAs in the parser.
+- [X] replace stubs with real NFAs in the parser.

+Now we can actually generate NFA machine, it is time to add routine to test the machine, For now we want to add a routine to print out the NFA.
+- [ ] printnfa routine.

 ### Jan 15 2015
 To represent character classes(CCL), we will need SETs.
 As we will also need